bitsf/svg2gcode_grbl/README.md

 _copy 's2g' to your path and run from anywhere_

-**There is a brute force path optimisation algarithm.
+**There is a brute force path optimisator algarithm.
 Very slow for large files, can be disabled in config.py**

 There are various settings you can change in config.py.
 Most notably, you must set an upper and lower position for the z axis.